GlebBatykov/minerva/README.md

 }
 ```

-The intermediate handler created in the example will print the message `Hello, middleware world!`, and also check whether the next intermediate handler exists in the pipeline.
+The middleware created in the example will print the message `Hello, middleware world!`, and also check whether the next middleware exists in the pipeline.
 If it exists, it delegates the processing of the request to it, and if it is missing, it will return the error `404'.

 # Static files

-`Minerva` contains an intermediate handler for organizing access to static files - `StaticFilesMiddleware`.
+`Minerva` contains an middleware for organizing access to static files - `StaticFilesMiddleware`.

 When creating `StaticFilesMiddleware`, you can set the following settings:

 - `directory`.
 Required parameter.
 The path to the folder is set relative to the project folder;
 - `path`.
 Required parameter.
-The path by which the intermediate handler will try to match the request with static files;
+The path by which the middleware will try to match the request with static files;
 - `root`.
 Optional parameter.
 Specifies the path to the file relative to the specified `directory`, which will be given if the request path matches `path`, will not contain any further path pointing to the required file.

-Let's analyze an example of creating an intermediate handler for organizing access to static files.
+Let's analyze an example of creating an middleware for organizing access to static files.

 Contents of `MiddlewaresBuilder`: